poojagithub2407/User-Management-System/README.md

 ## Validation

-The system checks whether the user already exists and displays an "already exists" message if necessary.
+The system checks whether the user already exists and displays an 'already exists' message if necessary.
+For this, the email ID property serves as the unique identifier.

-## Data Passing

-When a user is selected in the User-List component, the DataService is used to pass the selected user to the User-Upsert component.
-Similarly, when a user is added or updated in the User-Upsert component, the DataService notifies the User-List component to refresh the user list.

 ## Styling